 Once Media generation is completed successfully, Click on Finish to close the wizard.

-Media has been created successfully; you can see the ISO files to use for deployment have been created under the path you specified.
+Media has been created successfully; you can see the ISO files to use for deployment have been made under the path you specified.

-Depending on your target devices, create a bootable USB from the ISO for offline deployment
+Create a bootable USB from the ISO for offline deployment, depending on your target devices.